 - 3. Slide the axle into the axle housing from the right side; then apply multipurpose grease to all splined areas of the axle. - 4.
-Install the sprocket and sprocket hub on the axle and secure with the circlip; then install the drive chain.
+Install the sprocket and sprocket hub on the axle and secure with the snap ring; then install the drive

-5. On the left side, install the brake disc assembly and spacer; then install the brake caliper and secure with the two cap screws.

-- NOTE: To aid in tightening the axle nuts, engage the brake lever lock. - NOTE: It is necessary to calculate the torque value using the following formula due to the offset of the special tool used to tighten the axle nuts. - 6.
-Coat the axle threads with red Loctite #271 and install one axle nut (left-hand threads); then using the torque wrench adapter, tighten the inner axle nut to specifications.
+- 5. On the left side, install the brake disc assembly and spacer; then install the brake caliper and secure with the two cap screws. - ■NOTE: To aid in tightening the axle nuts, engage the brake lever lock. - ■NOTE: It is necessary to calculate the torque value using the following formula due to the offset of the special tool used to tighten the axle nuts. - 6.
+Coat the axle threads with red Loctite #271 and install one axle nut (left-hand threads); then using the Rear Axle Nut Wrench, tighten the inner axle nut to calculated specification.